patacongo/Pascal/doc/PascalNotes.md

 ## Directory Operations

+Variants of the basic directory operations, similar to those from Borland Turbo Pascal or Free Pascal are provided as intrinsic functions.

+- `function GetCurrentDir : string` - Returns the current working directory.
 - `function SetCurrentDir(dirName : string) : boolean` - Set the current working directory.
 Returns `true` if successful.
 - `procedure ChDir(dirName : string)` - Set the current working directory.
 No failure indication is returned.
 - `function CreateDir(dirName : string) : boolean` - Create a new directory.
 Returns `true` if the directory was create successfully.
 - `procedure MkDir(dirName : string)` - Create a new directory.
 No failure indication is returned.
 - `function RemoveDir (dirName : string) : boolean` - Remove a new directory.  .
 Returns `true` if the directory was successfully removed.
 - `procedure RmDir(dirName : string)` - Remove a new directory.
 No failure indication is returned.

+Other directory operations inspired by Free Pascal are provided in the unit `FileUtils.pas`.
+Some primitive directory intrinics are provided to support this unit.
+Those intrinsics are very close to the underlying functions from the standard C library, on which the Pascal run-time is built.
+These intrinces include:

+- `function OpenDir(dirName : string; VAR dirInfo: TDirEntry) : boolean` - Open a directory for reading.  if the directory was successfully opened, *true* is returned and TDirEntry is valid for use with `ReadDir`.
+- `function ReadDir(VAR dirInfo : TDirEntry, VAR result : TSearchRec) : boolean` - Read the next directory entry.  *true* is returned if the directory entry was read successfully and the content of the `result` will be valid.
+The most likely reason for a failure to read the directory entry is that the final directory entry has already been provided.
+- `procedure CloseDir(VAR dirInfo : TDirEntry)` - Close the directory and release any resources.

+Where the definition of `TDirEntry` is implementation specific and should have be accessed by application code.
+And `TSearchRec` is a `record` type with several fields, some are internal to the implemenation but the following are available to your program:

+- `name` : Name of the file found
+- `size` : The size of the file in bytes
+- `attribute` : The file attribute character (as above)

+The `attribute` is a character type the identifies the type of the file with `'R'` for regular file, `'S'` for system file, or `'D'` for directory as possibilities.

+Using these intrinic functions, `FileUtils.pas` can then provide:

+- `function FindFirst(fileTemplate, attributes : string; VAR searchResult : TSearchRec ) : boolean` - `FindFirst` function searches for files matching a `fileTemplate` and `attributes`.
+If successful, `FindFirst` returns *true* and the first match in `searchResult`.
+- `function FindNext(VAR searchResults : TSearchRec) : boolean` - The `FindNext` function looks for the next matching file, as defined in the search criteria given by the preceding `FindFirst` call.
+- `procedure FindClose(VAR searchResults : TSearchRec) - The `FindClose` function closes a successful FindFirst (and FindNext) file search.
+It frees up the resources used by the search in 'searchResults`.

+The `fileTemplate` is full or relative path to the directory to seach.
+It is a *template* because it may contain wild cards that match many different files: `?` to match any one character and/or `*`  to match 0, 1 or more characters

+The search attributes are the same as described above: `'R'` for regular file, `'S'` for system file, or `'D'` for directory.
+These, however, can be concatenated:  You may set multiple `attributes` from one or more of these by simply concatenating them with the `ConCat` function.

+## Units

 ## Extended Pascal Features